suborbital/e2core/docs/usage/using-sql-databases.md

 # Using SQL databases

-To connect Atmo with your SQL database, you will define the connection using the connections section of the Directive, and then define queries that your Runnables can execute.
-Runnables are not allowed to execute arbitrary queries, instead a list of named queries are provided in a Queries.yaml file, and then your Runnables are allowed to execute them.
+To connect Atmo with your SQL database, you will define the connection using the `connections` section of the Directive, and then define queries that your Runnables can execute.
+Runnables are not allowed to execute arbitrary queries.
+Instead, a list of named queries are provided in a Queries.yaml file, and then your Runnables are allowed to execute them.

 If you haven't already, take a look at Connections to define the connection to your database, then come back here.